Deolinda1506/Linear_regression_model/README.md

 pip install -r requirements.txt
-Run the application using Uvicorn: t uvicorn summative.API.prediction:app --reload
+Run the application using Uvicorn: t python -m uvicorn summative.API.prediction:app --host 0.0.0.0 --port 8000
-Access the API:

 The API will be accessible at http://localhost:8000 and the Swagger documentation will be available at http://localhost:8000/docs.